CivilEngineerUK/papermill-markdown/README.md

 # TODO

-1. Fix equations in lists, bold and italics
+1. Fix equations in lists, bold and italics - cannot seem to get this working.
-2. Add support for boxes
+2. Add support for boxes as per [Papermill API Documentation](https://docs.papermill.io/).
-3. Check that superscript and subscript in lists are

 # Changelog

 - **0.1.10:** 03/02/2025
-  - Added support for superscript and subscript.
+  - Added support for superscript and subscript including in lists, bold and italics.

 # Contributing